spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 :::caution

-We do not recommend updating cluster profiles that have been used to deploy clusters.
-Instead, we recommend creating a new profile version and pushing out the changes to the running clusters.
+We do not recommend updating a currently deployed cluster profile version to push out changes.
+Instead, we recommend creating a new profile version.
 For information on versioning profiles, check out [Version a Cluster Profile](version-cluster-profile.md).

 :::